katharynduffy/ECOSS_reproducible_science/README.md

 * Machine readable names can be quickly and easily sorted and parsed

-## 2. Automation Pro-Tip
+## 2. Automation Tip

 Scripting vs. Point and click

 >  Script = more time spent up front, but will save time in the long run.

-## 2. Automation Pro-Tip
+## 2. Automation Tip
 Time Savings:

 * More efficient to modify and repeat an analysis down the road
-* Easier for reviewers and colleagues to see even aspect of your methods
+* Easier for reviewers and colleagues to see every aspect of your methods
 * Self documenting methods - your future self will forget small steps

 ## 2. Automation